En Español Sus Abogados, Su Idioma™

 Kernicterus is an entirely preventable medical condition caused by a problem in babies that is so common even those with no medical training have likely heard of it and can recognize the basic symptoms.
 At Gonzalez & Cartwright, P.A., we believe that when a doctor or medical professional fails to take note and conduct the appropriate testing and thereby causes a newborn baby to suffer lifelong consequences, that person should be held accountable for those consequences.
 Our Florida newborn jaundice lawyers fight to make sure victims of negligent medical professionals receive the maximum compensation possible in these cases to hold those unacceptably careless individuals responsible to the fullest extent of the law.

-Identifying Signs of Jaundice Leading to Kernicterus in Babies in South Florida Medical Facilities
+Identifying Signs of Jaundice Leading to Kernicterus in Babies in Florida Medical Facilities

 Florida Newborn Jaundice Lawyers